theGlenn/jmdict-fst/bunpo/DEINFLECTOR.md

 This system prioritizes speed over perfect accuracy.
 For applications requiring high accuracy, consider using a full morphological analyzer like MeCab or Kuromoji.

-## Integration with ShiritoriX

-The deinflector integrates with the ShiritoriX game engine to:

-1. **Validate conjugated words**: Check if conjugated forms are valid
-2. **Find dictionary entries**: Look up lemmas in JMdict
-3. **Improve word acceptance**: Accept more valid word forms
-4. **Reduce false negatives**: Don't reject valid conjugated forms

 ## Examples

 Run the demo to see the system in action: